-ANDROLOGY / RESEARCH PAPER
+ANDROLOGY / CLINICAL RESEARCH

 Genetic causal associations between serum metabolites and infertility: a Mendelian randomization study